The Graduate School

 Chemistry and Biochemistry Research Facilities

 The Department of Chemistry and Biochemistry has a comprehensive equipment base that supports research in nearly all phases of chemistry.
 It also has instrumentation dedicated to the department's teaching mission.
-Major instruments supporting both missions include five nuclear magnetic resonance (NMR) spectrometers ranging from low field (200 MHz) to high field (500MHz), two atomic absorption spectrometers, several UV-Vis spectrometers, two mass spectrometers (LS/MS) and four gas chromotograph instruments.
+Major instruments supporting both missions include five nuclear magnetic resonance (NMR) spectrometers ranging from low field (200 MHz) to high field (500MHz), two atomic absorption spectrometers, several UV-Vis spectrometers, two mass spectrometers (LC/MS) and four gas chromatograph instruments.
 Details about all instruments located in the department's facilities can be accessed at https://chemistry.nmsu.edu/research/research-facilities.html

 Contact Instrumentation Facilities: chembche@nmsu.edu